ONE-CLICK CASHFLOW Analysis TOOLKIT

 Land Tax on Investment Properties in Victoria: Thresholds, Trusts & Pitfalls

-Understand 2025 land tax thresholds, how trust surcharges work, and how to model the holding-cost impact inside PropMax before you buy.
+Understand land tax thresholds, trust surcharges, and holding-cost impacts before you buy.

 Land Tax on Investment Properties in Victoria: Thresholds, Trusts & Pitfalls